Nuakhai: Deities that are offered Nua

 Every year, the tithi (day) and samaya (time) of observance was astrologically determined by the Hindu priests.
 Priests sat together at the Brahmapura Jagannath temple in Sambalpur and calculated the day and time.
 The tithi (date) and lagna (auspicious moment) were calculated in the name of Pataneswari Devi in the Balangir-Patnagarh area, in the name of Sureswari Devi in the Subarnapur area, and in the name of Manikeswari Devi in the Kalahandi area.
 In Sundargarh, Puja (worship) was first offered by the royal family to the goddess Sekharbasini in the temple which is opened only for Nuakhai.
 In Sambalpur, at the stipulated lagna (auspicious moment), the head priest of Samaleswari Temple offers the nua-anna or nabanna to the goddess Samaleswari, the presiding deity of Sambalpur.

 Rituals of the nine colors of Nuakhai

 People in the Western Odisha region initiate preparations for the event 15 days in advance.
-Nuakhai is understood to have nine colours and as a consequence, nine sets of rituals are followed as a prelude to the actual day of celebration.
-These nine colours include:
+Nuakhai is understood to have nine steps, and as a consequence, nine Step of rituals are followed as a prelude to the actual day of celebration.
+These nine Step include: